ASolchen/ProcessLink/README.rst

 ===========
-data_manger
+ProcessLink
 ===========
 A data collection library focused on industrial controls

 Introduction
 ============

-``data_manager`` is intended for collection of data from PLCs and other industrial controllers
+``ProcessLink`` is intended for collection of data from PLCs and other industrial controllers

 .. _matplotlib: https://matplotlib.org/